-The World Record Muskie Alliance (WRMA) was formed in January of 2004, assembling a dedicated group of anglers who felt strongly that the controversy over the legitimacy of the current All Tackle World Record Muskellunge could be resolved by the use of modern technology and unbiased methods of authentication.
+The World Record Muskie Alliance (WRMA) was formed in January of 2004, assembling a dedicated group of anglers from different fishing federations, associations, and Cuttyhunk Fishing Club, who felt strongly that the controversy over the legitimacy of the current All Tackle World Record Muskellunge could be resolved by the use of modern technology and unbiased methods of authentication.

 The WRMA authentication process relied heavily upon the work of independent experts who evaluated critical photographic and taxidermic evidence relevant to the 1949 FWFHF All Tackle World Record Muskellunge without bias or prejudice.
 All historical eyewitness testimony was carefully scrutinized to determine the accuracy of sworn statements.

 Our pledge is to hold each of the two world and Canadian records to the same standard of measure by confirming the length, weight, and method of capture of these historic fish.

 Our hope is that this effort will provide consensus in the various recognized muskellunge records and that the long-running record debate will finally be resolved once and for all.

 Our thanks go out to Larry Ramsell for including a synopsis of the WRMA Spray Report in his latest edition of “A Compendium of Muskie Angling History”, released in the fall of 2007.
 Any readers who enjoy muskellunge history and/or further information regarding the world record controversy can contact, [email protected].

 For a copy of the original WRMA 94-page Spray Summary Report submitted to the Freshwater Fishing Hall of Fame – Hayward, Wisconsin, please contact, [email protected] with your request.
 Thank you for your interest.

 We humbly ask the Muskellunge Community to please accept the following as our findings regarding Mr. Spray’s muskies.